Making learning accessible for every student

 SMART Document Camera

-The SMART Document Camera helps students with additional learning needs
+The SMART Document Camera helps students with special needs

 - Use materials such as sticks or string to spell words or make symbols under the SMART Document Camera if they have difficulty writing